blaiseswartwood/RustASCIIArt/README.md

 ## Features

+- **GPU Based Rendering with OpenGL** Animations are ran on the GPU to ensure maximum performance
 - **Async/await with Tokio:** Animations and entity updates are managed using Rust's async/await syntax, powered by the Tokio runtime.
 This allows for smooth, non-blocking animation updates and efficient use of system resources.
 - **Client-Server Architecture:** The engine uses shared memory (`shared_memory` crate) to synchronize state between a server (animation producer) and one or more clients (renderers or consumers).
 The [`SharedEntityBuffer`](src/entity/shared_entity_buffer.rs) struct manages a lock-protected buffer of entities for concurrent access.
 - **Composable Animations:** Animations are built by composing entities and animation traits (e.g., `Translate`, `FadingTrail`, `ColrRand`).
 Each animation is typically run as an async task, allowing for complex, concurrent visual effects.